What is cardiac rehab?

 Our Support Network is a place where you can share your story, find motivation and connect with those who understand your experience.
 The Support Network is for you if cardiac rehab isn’t possible, or even after your formal rehab program ends.

-Ask your doctor about alternatives to a formal cardiac rehab program, and if there are barriers to participation.
-Your healthcare provider may recommend a walking program outside of a formal program.
+Ask your health care professional about alternatives to a formal cardiac rehab program.
+If there are barriers to participation, your health care professional might recommend a walking program outside of a formal program.

 Heart Failure Tools and Resources